 Cris Moore (7m 4s):

-Well sort of right then the next thing that happened was while I was getting my PhD in physics, I read good Lesher buck by Douglas Hofstadter, which was another amazing touchstone.
+Well, sort of.
+Right then the next thing that happened was while I was getting my PhD in physics, I read Godel Escher Bach by Douglas Hofstadter, which was another amazing touchstone.
 And I think it was a very, very formative for many people in my generation.
 And it's still a fantastic book.
-There's a bizarre lack of female characters, but besides that, it's a fantastic book and it's a very playful exploration of loopiness and self reference from how DNA, self replicates to how computers can simulate other computers or themselves to how logisticians, including the great 20th century logisticians like Bertrand Russell and Kurt Godel thought about proving things, including proving things about proofs and how there are, there are unsolvable problems, there are unprovable truths and so on.
+There's a bizarre lack of female characters, but besides that, it's a fantastic book and it's a very playful exploration of loopiness and self reference from how DNA self replicates to how computers can simulate other computers or themselves to how logisticians, including the great 20th century logisticians like Bertrand Russell and Kurt Godel thought about proving things, including proving things about proofs and how there are.
+There are unsolvable problems, there are unprovable truths and so on.

 Cris Moore (7m 58s):

 So that blew my mind.
 And I learned about 1930s computer science when a lot of these things were happening and Alan Turing and his heroism in breaking the Nazi enigma code and so on.
 And then I decided I wanted to catch up on theoretical computer science.
 And so that became working at the boundary between physics and computer science became a big part of my research experience as a postdoc at the Santa Fe Institute.
 And then later on as a professor at the University of New Mexico, and then back at the Santa Fe Institute and at that boundary between physics and computer science, there's all sorts of fantastic stuff.